Delhi records zero COVID-19 fatality, 45 new cases | Health

 - India

-No death due to COVID-19 was recorded in Delhi on Thursday, while the national capital reported 45 fresh cases with a positivity rate of 0.06 per cent, according to data shared by the city health department.
+No death due to COVID-19 was recorded in Delhi on Thursday, while 45 fresh cases were reported with a positivity rate of 0.06 per cent, according to data shared by the city health department.

 This is the sixteenth time since the starting of the second wave of the pandemic in the national capital that zero fatality has been logged in a day.